Davphla/awesome-epitech/README.md

 ### External tools

 #### Intranet related
 - [Epitech to google calendar](https://github.com/Thezap/Linker_EPITECH_To_GOOGLE_Calendar) - A browser extension to sync your Epitech calendar to your Google calendar.
+- [Projects subjects](https://github.com/MathiDEV/epitech_productivity_tools/tree/main/project_subjects) - Allow you to access to any subject of the first 3 years of EPITECH from the terminal.
+- [Terminal Timeline](https://github.com/MathiDEV/epitech_productivity_tools/tree/main/terminal_timeline) - Allow you to access to your Epitech's timeline from the terminal.

+#### Intranet related (Use old Epitech token system, not working anymore)
 - [Intrabot](https://github.com/BastienBoymond/IntraBot) - A Discord bot to get your Epitech's information on discord.

 #### Navigator extension (Chrome/Firefox)
-- [MyEpitech percentage](https://github.com/alwyn974/MyEpitechExt) - A browser extension to see your Epitech's percentage.
+- [MyEpitech percentages](https://github.com/alwyn974/MyEpitechExt) - A browser extension to see your Epitech's percentage.

 #### Firefox extension